 Regulatory Agencies and Cost Recovery:

-- Tertiary Education Quality Skills Australia (TEQSA)
+- Tertiary Education Quality and Standards Agency (TEQSA);

-- Therapeutic Goods Administration (TGA)
+- Therapeutic Goods Administration (TGA);

-- Australian Pesticides and Veterinary Medicines Authority (APVMA)
+- Australian Pesticides and Veterinary Medicines Authority (APVMA);

-- Office of the Gene Technology Regulator (OGTR)
+- Office of the Gene Technology Regulator (OGTR);

-- Australian Skills Quality Authority (ASQA)
+- Australian Skills Quality Authority (ASQA);

-- National Heavy Vehicle Regulator (NHVR)
+- National Heavy Vehicle Regulator (NHVR);

-- Vehicle Safety Standards (VSS)
+- Vehicle Safety Standards (VSS);

-- Import Processing Charges (IPC) for Customs
+- Import Processing Charges (IPC) for Customs;

-- Intellectual Property Australia (IPA)
+- Intellectual Property Australia (IPA).

-The services provided included:
+The services provided include:

 - analysis of regulatory functions, processes and business models against better practice and recommend improvements to transition towards being regarded as a contemporary regulator and reducing red tape;